You will love this easy recipe for keto chocolate chip muffins, made with almond flour and sweetened with stevia.

 Instructions

 Divide the batter between greased foil liners.
-Scatter the remaining chocolate chip on top.
+Scatter the remaining chocolate chips on top.

-Bake the muffins until puffed and set and a toothpick inserted in one of them comes out dry.
+Bake the muffins until puffed and set, and a toothpick inserted in one comes out dry.
 This should take about 20 minutes in a 325°F oven.

 Recipe FAQs